Code-Institute-Submissions/HLuke93-ms1_DecResub/README.md

 ## Testing

+* **Main Logo**

+The Main Logo was tested for:
+1. Responsiveness across all device sizes
+2. The Logo acts as a link to index.html

-* Testing was performed on Google Chrome and MIcrosoft Edge.
+* Testing was performed on Google Chrome and Microsoft Edge.
 * Media Queries were added to ensure that the site is responsive across all device sizes.
 * Testing was perfromed on the contact page form to ensure all fields are required.
 * All links on the site have been tested to ensure they are working.